defencedigital/moduk-service-manual/src/user-research/find-user-research-participants-across-defence.md

 The Defence Disability Network (DDN) can help you recruit participants with condition-specific disabilities.

-On a MOD device, search for the Defence Disability Network.
+On MODNET, search for the Defence Disability Network.

 ### Defence Connect